chrisdone/website/hakyll/posts/rust.markdown

-I've also been told, by people with white in their hair, with an air of misty-eyed revelation, that one you "get" Rust's memory model of the stack and the heap, that things just all fit together wonderfully.
+I've also been told, by people with white in their hair, with an air of misty-eyed revelation, that one you "get" Rust's memory model of the stack and the heap,[1] that things just all fit together wonderfully.

 This touches on another topic I'd like to write about elsewhere: the